milvus-io/milvus/docs/design_docs/proxy.md

 taskScheduler is also responsible for collecting the results of search requests.
-For each search request, when Proxy writes the request to the DqRequestChannel, it will attach the ReqID, and the query nodes will also bring the ReqID back when writing the search result back to the DqResultChannel. taskScheduler will start a background coroutine to consume search result from DqResultChannel, and then distribute messages according to the ReqID in it.
+For each search request, when Proxy writes the request to the DqRequestChannel, it will attach the ReqID, and the query nodes will also bring the ReqID back when writing the search result back to the DqResultChannel. taskScheduler will start a background coroutine to consume search results from DqResultChannel, and then distribute messages according to the ReqID in it.
 When several results of the same ReqID are collected and the termination condition is reached, these results will be passed to the blocking task coroutine which is waiting.
 The waken task will reduce the search results and then send the final search result to clients.